Do you know how to listen to God’s voice and welcome the Lord?

-When I first started believing in the Lord, I heard the pastor said, “When we believers are baptized in the name of theChrist, then we are reborn.
+When I first started believing in the Lord, I heard the pastor say, “When we believers are baptized in the name of theChrist, we are then reborn.
 So from that day, we will be different from our old self and formally become the Lord’s children.
-And eventually, we will enter into the kingdom of heaven.
+And we will be raptured into the kingdom of heaven when the Lord returns.
 Just as the Lord Jesus says in : ‘Truly, truly, I say to you, Except a man be born of water and of the Spirit, he cannot enter into the .
 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
-Marvel not that I said to you, You must be born again’” (John 3:5-7).
+Marvel not that I said to you, You must be born again’ (John 3:5-7).”
 Hearing these words, I got extremely excited and was then baptized.
 Thereafter, I always followed the Lord’s words, and preached the Lord’s gospel with full confidence.
-When I saw so many people accepted the gospel and was baptized, I felt so happy, believing that we were all reborn, and that in the future, we would definitely attain that which the Lord has promised and enter into the kingdom of heaven.
+When I saw that so many people accepted the gospel and were baptized, I felt so happy, believing that we were all reborn, and that in the future, we would definitely attain that which the Lord has promised and enter into the kingdom of heaven.

-With a twinkle of an eye, I have believed in the Lord for over 10 years.
-But somehow, now my original faith and love gradually lessened and I was increasingly unable to keep the Lord’s way.
+In the twinkling of an eye, I have believed in the Lord for over 10 years.
+But somehow, my original faith and love gradually lessened and I was increasingly unable to keep the Lord’s way.
 I began to covet wealth, became selfish, self-interested, and haggled over every penny.
 Even when interacting with my brothers and sisters, I also had no patience or tolerance for them and was unable to live in harmony with them.
-Moreover, I would always reveal my wildly self-important, arrogant disposition and put others down to raise myself up, and would even often lie and deceive God, deceive other people.
+Moreover, I would always reveal my arrogant disposition and put others down to raise myself up, and would even often lie and deceive God, deceive other people.
 Unknowingly, some questions came into my mind: With such a living out, have I truly been reborn?
 Why do I feel that my living out today is no different from that of unbelievers?
-Can I, who am full of sin, really enter into the kingdom of heaven?
+Can I, who often sin, really enter into the kingdom of heaven?

 Once, I left a message online to Sister Xiaodong, whom I got acquainted with on Facebook, and told her about my confusion.
 Before long, she replied:

-Subsequently, Sister Xiaodong sent me a passage of words: “‘If one can truly enter into the reality of God’s words from the matters and the words required by Him, then he will be a person perfected by God.
+Sister Xiaodong then sent me a passage, “If one can truly enter into the reality offrom the matters and the words required by Him, then he will be a person perfected by God.
 It can be said that the work and the words of God are completely effective for this person, that God’s words become his life, he obtains truth, and he can live according to God’s words.
 After this the nature of his flesh, that is, the foundation of his original existence, will shake and collapse.
-After one has the words of God as their life they become a new person.
+After one has the words of God as his life he becomes a new person.
 The words of God become his life; the vision of God’s work, His requirements of man, His revelation of man, and the standards for a true life that God requires man to achieve become his life—he lives according to these words and these truths, and this person becomes perfected by the words of God.
-He experiences rebirth and becomes a new man through His words.’
-Through these words, we can know the true rebirth refers to man breaking away from the old life of committing sins and obeying the new life of Christ.
-So only when we gain the words God expresses from His own mouth, and get our sinful nature completely removed, which is to say that, only when we no longer live in the bonds of sin, thoroughly get rid of our satanic corrupt disposition, live by God’s words, obey and love God, and thereby can be completely compatible with God, have we achieved true rebirth.
-Like it says in the Bible, ‘Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new’” (2 Corinthians 5:17).
+He experiences rebirth and becomes a new man through His words.”
+Following that, she fellowshiped this with me: “From these sentences we can see that only if we pursue the truth, gain many truths from God’s words and have God’s words as our life can we have the ability to triumph over Satan and transcend sin, and only then can we totally cast off our sinful natures and corrupt satanic dispositions.
+That is when the foundation of our original existence will collapse and we will no longer live by Satan’s life philosophies.
+The truth will become our new life and we will rely on God’s words in everything we say and do—we will live out the likeness of a real man and be able to honor and bear witness to God, and we will become people who are newly made from God’s words.
+At that time, we will be able to submit to God, love Him and be compatible with Him.
+Only this is achieving true rebirth.
+Like it says in the Bible, ‘Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new’ (2 Corinthians 5:17).”